CarInsurance.com Insights

 When doesn’t gap insurance make sense?

-If you own your car free and clear, you don’t need gap insurance, as this coverage is only for financed or leased vehicles.
+If you own your car free and clear, you don’t need gap insurance, as it’s only for financed or leased vehicles.
 Also, if you made a significant down payment on your vehicle or you owe less on your loan than your car’s actual cash value, a gap policy isn’t worth it.

 Resources & Methodology